Web design tutorial Web Design for Beginner Html Part-013

 HTML Email Links

-It’s not difficult to put an HTML email link on your webpage but it can cause
+It’s not difficult to put an HTML email link on your webpage but it can causeunnecessary spamming problem for your email account.
+There are people who

 can run programs to harvest these types of emails and later use them for